kissaten/kafka-streams-on-heroku/README.md

 ### Example Use Cases

+Now let's use Kafka Streams with some example use cases.
+The `data-generators` directory contains some simple Ruby scripts to generate streams of data.
+Instructions on how to use them are below.

 #### Word Count

-Let's generate some sample data.
+First we'll do word count over a large stream of text.
 This will produce into Kafka lines from _Alice's Adventures in Wonderland_.

 ```bash
 $ heroku run ruby data-generators/text-generator/stream-lines-to-kafka.rb data-generators/text-generator/alice-in-wonderland.txt